-- 1) Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets or liabilities on the measurement date. - 2) Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for an asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices); and - 3) Level 3 inputs are unobservable inputs for the asset or liability. - c.
+- 1) Level 1 inputs: They refer to quoted prices (unadjusted) in active markets for identical assets or liabilities on the measurement date. - 2) Level 2 inputs: They refer to inputs other than quoted prices included within Level 1 that are observable for an asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices). - 3) Level 3 inputs: They refer to unobservable inputs for the asset or liability.

+c.
 Standards for Classification of Current and Noncurrent Assets and Liabilities